abid-mujtaba/testing-fixtures/notes.md

 ## CI/CD

-The `main` branch has comprehensive branch protections which are explicitly applicable to Administrators as well.
+The `main` branch has comprehensive branch protections including requiring a Pull Request.
 This prevents `python-semantic-release` from pushing commits to the `main` branch when it bumps the version (and modifies the changelog).

-The solution might be to use an SSH Deploy Key but that will require modifications to the deploy Github Action.
+The solution is to use an SSH Deploy Key but that will require modifications to the deploy Github Action.

+*Note*: SSH Deploy keys use the "bypass branch protections" permission so "Do not allow bypassing the above settings" should be **unchecked** (in branch protection).

 ### Create SSH key